-Even with similar products, the market is large enough that both of these platforms could realistically exist amongst each other.
+Even with similar products, the market is large enough that both of these platforms could realistically coexist.

 Augur held an ICO in August 2015 in which they distributed 8.8 million REP tokens.
 There are and only will ever be 11 million REP tokens in circulation.